Cannabis Administrative Hearings & Appeals Attorneys in California

 When is a California Cannabis Business Required to Attend an Administrative Hearing?

-• Failure to maintain safe conditions for inspection by the DCC.
+• Failure to maintain compliant operational or inspection conditions

 At Manzuri Law, Our Skilled Cannabis Attorneys and Specialists Also Focuses On The Following Practice Areas: